 UNIX is a powerful system; when you tell it to do something, it does it.
 That's why people use GNU Linux and BSD and Solaris systems; they like being in control of their computer.

 On the command line, there is no trashcan.
 If you tell a computer to remove a file, it removes the file, no questions asked.
 Sound like a bad idea?
 Sometimes it is!
-Happily, there is trashy, the sane and portable rm intermediary.
+Happily, there is trashy, the sane and portable trashy intermediary.

 How Do I Install?